igem-munich/MESA-Designer/README.md

 cd munich
 ```

 2. Running the tool requires a few dependencies.
-To keep these separated you should create a [python virtual environment](https://docs.python.org/3/library/venv.html).
+To keep these separated, you should create a [python virtual environment](https://docs.python.org/3/library/venv.html).
 This can be done by running this command from a commandline or terminal.
 Note: you should do this inside the munich directory which was downloaded during the previous step:
 ```
 python -m venv .venv
 ```
-3. To install the required packages in the virtual environment it has to be activated first.
+3. To install the required packages in the virtual environment, it has to be activated first.
 ```
 On Windows run this command from the munich directory:
 .\.venv\Scripts\activate